 This little piece began as a sidebar to a much longer account of the coal industry in my never-published guide to the history and culture of Illinois.
 My curiosity about the geologic past was stimulated by my boyhood visits to the Illinois State Museum, where I tried to stretch my tiny brain wide enough to imagine Illinois as (among other things) a dank swamp of horsetails and club mosses the size of trees.

-Outcrops of one shale formation in particular, the Francis Creek Shale laid down approximately during the Pennsylvanian Period, occur naturally along the banks of such Grand Prairie streams as Mazon Creek.
+Outcrops of one shale formation in particular, the Francis Creek Shale laid down approximately during the Pennsylvanian Period, occur naturally along the banks of such Illinois streams as Mazon Creek.
 The stony pages of these abundant fossils constitute an exceptionally comprehensive and detailed catalog of Pennsylvanian-period vegetation.
 The Illinois State Museum, with pardonable pride, calls the Mazon Creek deposits “some of the most important fossil deposits in North America.”
 Mazon Creek nodules and fossils are found in museums worldwide, although the most important collections are at the Chicago’s Field Museum of Natural History and at the Illinois State Museum in Springfield.

 Among the finds is Tullimonstrum gregarium.
 The "Tully Monster" was a small soft-bodied animal one foot or so long .
 It was first found by amateur fossil-hunter Francis Tully in 195.
 Since then more than one hundred have been found in the Mazon Creek area, and recently they have also been found in open-pit coal mines in central Illinois.